Olivia of Palermo: Patronage of Palermo

-At the end of 1500, her cult was spread by the Franciscans, who sought her body.
+At the end of 1500, her cause was spread by the Franciscans, who sought her body.

 On 5 June 1606, the people and Senate of Palermo elected Saint Olivia as Patroness of the city, together with Saint Agatha, Saint Christina and Saint Nympha.
 These four were chosen for each of the four major parts of the city.
 Their commemoration was entered in the Palermian Calendar by Cardinal Giannettino Doria in 1611.

 Their veneration waned following the discovery in 1624 of the (alleged) relics of Saint Rosalia, who had appeared to rescue the city from the plague.
 After that, Saint Rosalia began to be venerated as a patroness of the city as well.

 In 1940, a parish was dedicated to Saint Olivia in the city.
 She was commemorated by the Church in Palermo until 1980 as an obligatory memorial.
 However, in 1981, her feast was deleted from the local liturgical calendar.

 In Tunis, the Roman Catholic Cathedral of St. Vincent de Paul and Saint Olivia are also dedicated to her.
 It was begun in 1893, replacing the oldest Christian monument in the city – a chapel built by Father Jean Le Vacher in 1650 – and was opened on Christmas Day 1897.